 6. Remains gaps between stones should be well filled by stone chippings and set with mortar.

-7. In stone masonry, the chips, small size or small piece of broken stones should not be used.
+7. In stone masonry, chips, or small pieces of broken stones should not be used.

-8. The double scaffolding should be adopted if the stonework carried out at a higher elevation.
+8. Double scaffolding should be adopted if the stonework is carried out at a higher elevation.

-9. The stonework should be carried out slowly and properly by skilled labour.
+9. The stonework should be carried out slowly and properly by skilled labor.

-10. Mortar may be used as mud, lime or cement, but in case of basements or sites subjected to water-logged conditions, cement mortar or hydraulic lime mortar should be used.
+10. Mortar may be used as mud, lime, or cement, but in the case of basements or sites subjected to water-logged conditions, cement mortar or hydraulic lime mortar should be used.
 However, for stone masonry, lime mortar is the most appropriate mortar.

-11. It should be seen that no tensile stress is developed in the masonry, because they are very weak in tension.
+11. It should be seen that no tensile stress is developed in masonry because they are very weak in tension.

 12. As far as possible the stonework should be raised uniformly.